How to Improve Typing Accuracy – Type with Fewer Mistakes

 Does Accuracy Affect Your WPM?

-WPM is calculated from typed characters over time (commonly using a 5-characters-per-word standard).
+WPM is calculated from typed characters over time, commonly using a 5-characters-per-word standard.
 If you want the exact formula and explanation, see What is WPM?
 (Meaning + Formula).

 ⚠️ Common Causes of Poor Typing Accuracy

 If these issues sound familiar, you are not alone.
-Many of them are covered in detail in Common Typing Mistakes.
+Many of them are covered in more detail in Common Typing Mistakes.

 ✅ Practical Tips to Improve Typing Accuracy